September 9, 2019

 The triage plan allows your communications team to spend quality time with the plant managers to support them.
 That support often comes through a specific communication plan for the leaders and guidance for practical, immediate steps they can take to improve communication – and results.

 The triage plan should include very clear leader expectations.
-In a lot of organizations we work with, there aren’t specific expectations outlined for leaders on what they absolutely have to do – the minimum requirements or rules of communication with employees.
+In a lot of the organizations we work with, there aren’t specific expectations outlined for leaders on what they absolutely have to do – the minimum requirements or rules of communication with employees.
 So outlining those expectations, and building them inside the maturity model and scorecard, give leaders their playbook to success.

 Letting leaders know the problem areas is a critical part of the process.
 However, they also need practical tools so the newly established standards can be easily understood and followed for years to come.
 Plant leaders need to know exactly what to do on a day-to-day basis.